 Allison said that the driving styles of their drivers differ, so a setup solution for Raikkonen is unlikely to work for Grosjean.

 “First of all, both drivers don’t want the exact same thing out of the car.
 Kimi has a driving style which uses the front tyres a little heavier than Romain, while Romain uses his rear tyres slightly more than Kimi, so they need a different set up anyway,” expaliend Allison.

 “Secondly, we’re not completely certain that even if we were to bolt the same setup onto both cars that we would get the same result in any case, so it’s not just as straightforward as saying we’ll put the same set up on and everything will be fine.”
-(Apex)
+(GP247)